MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

 ## (Optional) reload data using notebooks and pipelines

 Optionally, you can reload specific data using notebooks and pipelines.
-With custom python code in the notebook you remove the old data from the lakehouse.
-By then creating a pipeline in which you first run the notebook and sequentially run the dataflow you reload the data from the OData source into the lakehouse.
+With custom python code in the notebook, you remove the old data from the lakehouse.
+By then creating a pipeline in which you first run the notebook and sequentially run the dataflow,you reload the data from the OData source into the lakehouse.
 Notebooks support multiple languages, but this tutorial uses PySpark.
 Pyspark is a Python API for Spark and is used in this tutorial to run Spark SQL queries.

 1. Create a new notebook in your workspace.